 Do the opposite of what you've read elsewhere

-For many years, after my gym sessions and before stretching, performed ab wheel rollouts.
+For many years, after my gym sessions and before stretching, performed ab wheel (exercise wheel) exercises.
 I did them with good form and in full control.
 I added progressions and felt myself getting stronger and even more stable.

-But I was puzzled why, no matter how strong I became, the dull ache in my lower back never disappeared.
+But I was puzzled why, no matter how strong my core muscles became, the dull ache in my lower back never disappeared.

 The ab wheel rollout is a fabulous exercise:

-In theory, performing it correctly fortifies our spinal health and helps decrease low back pain.
+In theory, performing it correctly fortifies our core strength, our spinal health and helps decrease low back pain.
 This is fantastic, especially if you are older.

 But what does "correctly" mean, and why did my back always feel pressure?

 Keeping your back straight is bad advice

 I was shocked to discover that my "good form" was actually bad form, especially because of the strain it placed on my lower back.

 I was doing it with a straight back.
 And many sites explain the need to "keep the back straight and flat" (here here here here here here and more).
 Some explicitly instruct to not arch your back - "squeeze your core tight, without your back arching, and roll yourself back to the starting position and repeat (healthline.com)".